DBI-INFRA/Automated-muscle-fiber-analysis/README.md

 3. The MNDS domains, semi-transparent, and the MNDV sizes represented as spheres around the nuclei
 4. A 3D image stack with the MNDVs in different greyvalues

-IMPORTANT: Nuclei inside the fiber should be labeled 'Class A' and nuclei outside the fiber should be labeled 'Class B' in Imaris, as the plugin cannot distinguish between the two otherwise.

 Version: 1.0
 Author: Martin Baiker-Soerensen; DBI-IACF; Copenhagen University; 03/23